 How to manage who you've shared with, invitations, and installs

-You can share your Office 365 Home subscription benefits with up to four people.
 Over time, you may want to share with different people or deactivate Office installs on older computers and install Office on new computers.
-It's easy to do: Just go to your My Office Account page, choose Share Office 365, and then follow these instructions.
+It's easy to do: Just go to your Microsoft account, Sharing page, then follow these instructions.

 Manage people and Office installs

-Use the Manage people section on the My Office Account > Share Office 365 page to view and manage how people are using your Office 365 Home subscription and Office installs.
+Use the Manage people section on the My Office Account > Share Office 365 page to view and manage how people are using their shared Office 365 Home subscription and Office installs.

 For example, if all your available installs are being used, and you want to free up an install, you have two options:

 Deactivate an Office install Deactivating an install doesn’t remove someone from your Office 365 Home subscription.
 It just puts an install on a specific device into read-only mode and frees up an Office install for another device.
 The person you shared your subscription with can still view and print their Office files; they just can't edit them or create new ones.
 They get to keep their extra OneDrive storage and can still use your Office installs, if more become available.